-Sunday, April 3, 2022 – 9th Annual Wild Shed Hunt Derby – Come for the Derby, stay for a hunt
+Ssturday, April 1, 2023 – 10th Annual Wild Shed Hunt Derby – Come for the Derby, stay for a hunt

-Lodging on Saturday and/or Sunday each room is $110 plus tax.
+Lodging only on Friday and/or Saturday each room is $110 plus tax.

-Dinner on Saturday evening served 7pm $10 per adult.
-Breakfast Sunday 8am $6 per adult.
+Dinner on Saturday evening served 7pm $15 per adult.
+Breakfast Saturday and Sunday 8am $6 per adult.
 Youth eat free.

-On Sunday, April 3 – 8:00 am arrive at the lodge, 9am you will be directed to the fields open for shed hunting and given instructions for check-in.
+On Saturday, April 1 – 8:00 am arrive at the lodge, 9am you will be directed to the fields open for shed hunting and given instructions for check-in.
 Shed hunters can keep the sheds they find.
-Simple prizes will be awarded for the most, biggest, smallest and most unusual.
+A simple prize will be awarded for the most found and bragging rights for the biggest, smallest and most unusual.